-The proposed landscape plan is shown on Attachment 4 and consists of a variety of deciduous and coniferous trees and shrubs and ornamental grasses.
-Staff recommend additional landscaping be provided along Future Street "1" as identified in Attachment 4.
-The primary gateway feature and secondary entry feature needs to be fully designed, including the treatment in the sight triangle to be compatible and compliment the one already installed across the street on Trade Valley.
-The traffic islands should include sufficient salt tolerant trees species and soil volume to provide appropriate landscaping.
+The proposed landscape plan is shown on Attachment 4 and consists of a variety of deciduous and coniferous trees, shrubs and ornamental grasses.
+The traffic islands shown on the landscape plan must be revised to include sufficient salt tolerant trees species and soil volume to provide appropriate landscaping.
 The Owner is required to provide the updated information as requested and the final Landscape Plan and cost estimates should be to the satisfaction of the Development Planning Department.